 This particular journey was before the days of cell phones and computers.
-If you wanted to call ahead you use a pay phone.
+If you wanted to call ahead you used a pay phone.
 We stopped at exit after exit only to hear the same message. . .there was no room in the inn . . .
 Holiday or otherwise.

 I have often wondered how Joseph and Mary must have felt.
 Despite the misconception of some. . .they had the money. . .they just couldn’t find an available place to stay except in a stable.

 I’m certain this was not what Mary had been imagining ever since the angel appeared to her.
-Advising her that she would carrying the son of God.
+Advising her that she would be carrying the son of God.

 She had been given the promise but not the details.
 Sometimes, it is not better to imagine because assumptions can be very wrong.